T.E.A.M. Habilitation and Respite is serving the Phoenix Metro area.

 Reliance of the science of applied behavior analysis and its underlying assumptions will lead to the best possible outcome for the child.

 Communication is the foundation that supports the development of skills in all areas.
-T.E.A.M.'s staff is trained in Applied Behavioral Analysis (ABA) and incorporate Mariposa's School for Autism Training Manual for treatment and instructional recommendations.
+T.E.A.M.'s staff is trained in Applied Behavioral Analysis (ABA) and incorporate Maricopa's School for Autism Training Manual for treatment and instructional recommendations.

 To achieve the best outcome for children, data is gathered and analyzed on a schedule sufficient to make informed decisions.